-- (a) the continuing airworthiness of aircraft, including any component for installation thereto, which are: - (i) registered in the Sultanate of Oman, unless its regulatory safety oversight has been delegated to a foreign country and they are not used by an Omani operator; or - (ii) registered in a foreign country and used by Omani operator, where their regulatory safety oversight has been delegated to the Sultanate of Oman; - (b) compliance with the essential requirements set out in ensuing requirements to the applicable Omani, as amended, on continuing airworthiness of aircraft registered in a foreign country and components for installation thereon for which their regulatory safety oversight has not been delegated to the Authority that are dry leased-in by a license air carrier in accordance with PACA applicable regulation. - (c) The requirements of this CAR 145 are applicable to the approval of organizations involved in the maintenance of aircraft, engines, propellers, associated parts and distributor.
-Approval certificates issued before 5 November 2020 shall be amended before 5 November 2022 to ensure compliance with CAR 145 requirements.
+- (a) the continuing airworthiness of aircraft, including any component for installation thereto, which are: - (i) registered in the Sultanate of Oman, unless its regulatory safety oversight has been delegated - to a foreign country and they are not used by an Omani operator; or - (ii) registered in a foreign country and used by Omani operator, where their regulatory safety oversight has been delegated to the Sultanate of Oman; - (b) Organizations involved in the maintenance of Complex Motor-Powered Aircraft or of aircraft used for commercial air transport, and components intended for fitment thereto, shall be approved in accordance with the requirement of this regulation. - (c) Organisations involved in the maintenance of aircraft and components not listed in point (b), shall be approved in accordance with the requirement of CAR-M Subpart F or this regulation.